danngreen/stm32mp2-baremetal/README.md

 The TRACE32 debugger will connect to the EV1 board reliably.
 I've included a t32 cmm file in scripts to help in `scripts/t32-mp257.cmm`.
-You can also reset and flash with
+You can also reset and flash with this helper:

 ```bash
 make flash-t32
 ```

 which requires TRACE32 to be running with the python rcl started (see TRACE32 docs), and the TRACE32 python module to be installed.
-This script just runs
+This script just runs a python script:

 ```bash
 python3 scripts/flash_t32.py [elf file]